New York State Office of Mental Health: Facility regulation

 All mental health clinics must obtain an operating certificate from OMH to legally operate.
 OMH uses a certificate of need (CON) process for prior review of proposed programs, and inspects and certifies existing programs on a regular basis.

-Safety and security
+Public safety

-The commissioner of OMH and directors of inpatient facilities may designate safety officers to maintain order and protect patients, grounds, and buildings.
-These safety officers act as special officers and possess limtied peace officers authority while performing duties.OMH Special Officers are prohibited by New York State Law (Criminal Procedure Law) and employee restriction to carry a firearm.
-The commissioner must implement a comprehensive training program for safety officers within five weeks of hiring, including fire prevention, basic criminal law, first aid and CPR, investigations, proper use of restraint, and any other necessary training.
+The agency employs Peace officers to maintain order and protect patients, grounds, and buildings..
+NYS office of Mental Health officers have peace officer authority when on duty pursuant to New York State Criminal Procedure Law § 2.10 (52).
+OMH Peace Officers Do not carry firearms.
+All applicants must attend a training program within five weeks of hire covering penal law, vehicle and traffic law, fire prevention, basic criminal law, first aid and CPR, investigations, proper use of restraints, and other required training.

 The New York State Incident Management and Reporting System (NIMRS) is used by providers for reportable incidents, and the Justice Center for the Protection of People with Special Needs has the responsibility to track, prevent, investigate, and prosecute reports of abuse and neglect of vulnerable persons.